via Homebrew

-HTTP load testing CLI tool that generates constant request rates and provides detailed performance reporting
+HTTP load testing CLI tool that generates constant request rates with comprehensive reporting and UNIX composability

 # via Homebrew